clay973/go-ethereum-wiki/Geth.md

 The Ethereum Core Protocol licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html).
 All frontend client software (under [cmd](https://github.com/ethereum/go-ethereum/tree/develop/cmd)) is licensed under the [GNU General Public License](https://www.gnu.org/copyleft/gpl.html).

-## Troubleshooting

-If something went wrong first read our [Troubleshooting](https://github.com/ethereum/go-ethereum/wiki/Troubleshooting) checklist as well as the [FAQ](https://github.com/ethereum/go-ethereum/wiki/Troubleshooting).
-If you still didn't find your answer please open an issue on GitHub or contact our help desk on helpdesk@ethereum.org.

 ## Reporting

 Security issues are best sent to security@ethereum.org or shared in PM with devs on one of the channels (see Community and Suppport).